graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 security concerns.
 GET requests expose variables to logging mechanisms and intermediaries due to the URL encoding of parameters, which can lead to sensitive data being inadvertently logged.
-Furthermore, GET requests are considered "basic requests" under CORS (Cross-Origin Resource Sharing), meaning they bypass preflight checks that add a layer of security.
+Furthermore, GET requests are considered "simple requests" under CORS (Cross-Origin Resource Sharing), meaning they bypass preflight checks that add a layer of security.

 On the other hand, using `application/json` for request bodies mandates a CORS